Package 'tinyplot'

 Title: Lightweight Extension of the Base R Graphics System

-Description: Lightweight extension of the base R graphics system, with support for automatic legends, facets, and various other enhancements.
+Description: Lightweight extension of the base R graphics system, with support for automatic legends, facets, themes, and various other enhancements.

 Authors: Grant McDermott [aut, cre] , Vincent Arel-Bundock [aut] (<https://orcid.org/0000-0003-1995-6531>, @vincentab), Achim Zeileis [aut] , Etienne Bacher [ctb]